shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step5.md

     ![log3_2](logsparsing/assets/log3_2.png)

-3. If there are also logs that do not use `=` as a separator, you should modify the filter.
+3. If you have logs that do not use `=` as a separator, you should modify the filter.

     Clear the **Log samples** field.
 Then, copy and paste the log: `user: john connect_date: 11/08/2017 id: 123 action: click`{{copy}}.